-“Work on developing mastery of the rhetorical principles of planning, executing and revising prose.
+- Catalog description for the course: “Work on developing mastery of the rhetorical principles of planning, executing, and revising prose.
 Emphasis on strengthening analytical writing, both expository and argumentative; valuable for writing on the job.”

 A full list of courses I’ve taught can be found in my CV.